 Leading organizations have 40 percent fewer incidents (ESG) compared to immature organizations.
-In this study, one mature organization with similar risk exposure, one organization has mature capabilities, process and business functions in place to identify and protect against risk.
-The immature organization lacks visibility and controls to identify and mitigate threats and, as a result, are much more likely to experience an incident.
-Mature organizations also calculate their average cost for incident and contextualize it within their larger SecOps expenses to accurately identify financial risks mitigated.
+In this study, one mature organization with similar risk exposure has mature capabilities, processes and business functions in place to identify and protect against risk.
+The immature organization lacks visibility and controls to identify and mitigate threats and, as a result, is much more likely to experience an incident.
+Mature organizations also calculate their average cost for incidents and contextualize it within their larger SecOps expenses to accurately identify financial risks mitigated.

 Mature organizations are over four times more effective at dealing with stages of threat and vulnerability management.
 They are able to identify and mitigate risk far more effectively than those that are not leaders.
 Comprehensive capabilities and process components for these work functions can be identified in a cybersecurity assessment, enabling more mature organizations to close gaps for highly effective and efficient operations.

 The average maturity of an organization, following a baseline assessment, is 25 percent mature or less (FAIR 2019).
 On a five-point scale, common for reporting maturity, most organizations are around a value of 1 out of 5 with initial assessments (FAIR 2019).
 This represents the all-too-common practice of ad-hoc operations, lacking policy and process-driven operations, dependent upon 'heroes' within operations for quality outcomes.